 Pierce Park Bandstand and Pavilion

 The 38 acre Pierce Park was established in 1920.
-According to information from McMahon Architects, in 1926, Chicago architect Byron H. Jillson designed the interior "dance" pavilion and the exterior original bandstand was built about 1944.
-It accommodated a 30-piece bands in a turn-table style of 365 square feet which melded into the interior of the "dance" pavilion.
+According to information from McMahon Architects, in 1926, Chicago architect Byron H. Jillson designed the interior "dance" pavilion.
+The exterior original bandstand was built about 1944 and accommodated a 30-piece bands in a turn-table style of 365 square feet which rotated into the interior of the "dance" pavilion.

 A prior renovation in 2001/2002 occurred but left major issues with the structure.
 A basement was prone to water damage, and the original structure was deteriorating.